excid-io/did-self/README.md

 the `id` property.

-The integrity of a DID document is verified using a `document proof`.
-A `document proof` is a compact encoded [JSON Web Signature (JWS)](https://tools.ietf.org/html/rfc7515).
+The integrity of a DID document is verified using a [JSON Web Signature (JWS)](https://tools.ietf.org/html/rfc7515).

-The header of the proof incudes two fields:
+The header of the proof must include the `jwk` field, which is used as follows:

-* `alg` The algorithm used for generating the proof.
 * `jwk` The JWK that can be used for verifying the proof.
 The thumbprint of this key **must** match the did:self identifier

-The payload of the proof is a JSON string that includes at least the following
+The payload of the proof is the DID document.
-fields:

-* `iat` The NumericDate (as defined in Section 2 of [RFC 7519](https://www.rfc-editor.org/rfc/rfc7519#section-2)) of the time at which the proof was generated.
-* `exp` The NumericDate (as defined in Section 2 of [RFC 7519](https://www.rfc-editor.org/rfc/rfc7519#section-2)) of the time at which the proof expires.
-* `s256` The base64url encoded hash of the DID document, calculated using SHA-256.

 ## DID document validation
-Given a did:self DID, a DID document and a `proof` any entity can attest whether or not the DID document is a valid document for the given DID using the following protocol.
+Given a did:self DID, a DID document and the corresponding JWS any entity can attest whether or not the DID document is a valid document for the given DID using the following protocol.

-1. Verify that the `s256` field of the payload of the `proof`contains the hash of the DID document.
 1. Verify that the thumbprint of the `jwk` field of the header of `proof` is equal to the DID.
-1. Verify that the current time is between the time defined by the `iat` and `exp` fields for the `proof'.
 1. Verify the signature of the `proof` using the `jwk` field of the header.

 ## DID document resolution